 However, times are changing and all changes are not negative or detrimental to employment and salary growth.
 In regards to ESL teaching and teachers, teaching ESL online is becoming the knight in shining armor to both old and young ESL teachers as well other teachers and many native speakers new to teaching.
 Since it allows access to teaching over the internet from anywhere worldwide many people who once never could or would consider going overseas can now teach foreigners English from the comfort and safety of their living rooms.

-The demand for online ESL teachers is growing exponentially as ESL online students and online companies ESL companies growth patterns skyrockets upward.
+The demand for online ESL teachers is growing exponentially as ESL online students and online companies ESL companies growth patterns skyrocket upward.
 Older ESL teachers have no worries since many online ESL companies have no maximum age limit and there is no visa requirement to worry about.
 Other ESL teachers who are often located in a country that didn’t pay well for personal reasons such as the lifestyle, culture, weather, life experience, women or whatever reason and those that worked second and third jobs find online ESL teaching much more convenient and more lucrative!

-ESL students get the benefits of one and one attention professional designed step-by-step colorful lessons combined with the added convenience of not commuting to a remote classroom a big time savings positive feature of online education.
+ESL students get the benefits of one and one attention professional designed step-by-step colorful lessons combined with the added convenience of not commuting to a remote classroom a big-time savings positive feature of online education.

 The future of online teaching especially education and teaching especially online ESL teaching could not be any brighter.
-The times they are a changin’!
+The times they are a-changin’!

 David Douglas AKA Teacher David with 51 Talk